 The second step in testing an experimental drug (or other treatment) in humans.
-Typically, Phase II trials are done only if Phase I trials have shown that the drug is safe, but sometimes Phase I and Phase II trials are combined.
-Phase II trials are designed to evaluate the drug's effectiveness in people with the disease or condition being studied and to determine the common short-term adverse effects and risks associated with the drug.
-Phase II trials involve more participants (often several hundred) and typically last longer than Phase I trials.
+Typically, Phase 2 trials are done only if Phase 1 trials have shown that the drug is safe, but sometimes Phase 1 and Phase 2 trials are combined.
+Phase 2 trials are designed to evaluate the drug's effectiveness in people with the disease or condition being studied and to determine the common short-term adverse effects and risks associated with the drug.
+Phase 2 trials involve more participants (often several hundred) and typically last longer than Phase 1 trials.

 |Image(s): (Click to enlarge)|